OscarDS/pymemdyn/README.md

 - Tuesday, June 23, 2015

-Implemented Ballesteros-Weinstein based pair-distance restraints using the NMR-type heaviside potential function implemente in *GROMACS*.
+Implemented Ballesteros-Weinstein based pair-distance restraints using the NMR-type heaviside potential function implemented in *GROMACS*.
+The set of restraints depends on a list of tuples called bwpairs which can be defined in any way the user desires.
+In out case we are using the Venkatrakrishnan et al. conserved contact network.
+New reports for *RMSD* on c-alpha atoms and  per residue *RMSF*.

 ### Changes from version 1.0 to 1.1